baychub/cb-gsg/getting-started.md

 ## Setting up the Hardware

 Whether you're using the RSP Developer Kit or provided your own components, the steps for setting up your environment are the same.
 The network map above shows the arrangement, but **the connection order is important**, so follow these steps.
-1. If your RSP sensor is the H1000 model, attach the two external antennas using antenna cables or adapters.
+1. If your RSP sensor is the H1000 model, attach the two external antennas using antenna cables or adapters and point them away from each other.

-	The H3000 model has two built-in antennas.
+	This step is not needed for the H3000 model, which has two built-in antennas.
 2. Connect the router to the internet.
 3. Power on the router before connecting other devices.